Immanence: Continental philosophy

-Gilles Deleuze qualified Spinoza as the "prince of philosophers" for his theory of immanence, which Spinoza resumed by "Deus sive Natura" ("God or Nature").
-Such a theory considers that there is no transcendent principle or external cause to the world, and that the process of life production is contained in life itself.
-When compounded with Idealism, the immanence theory qualifies itself away from "the world" to there being no external cause to one's mind.

 Thomas Carlyle's idea of "Natural Supernaturalism" posited the immanence of the divine in nature, history and man.
 Clement Charles Julian Webb explained that "Carlyle had done more than any other nineteenth-century writer to undermine belief in the transcendence of God and the origin of the material world in an act of creation in time, and to put in its place an 'essentially immanentist' theology, drawn largely from the writings of the German Idealists."
 Carlyle's "Natural Supernaturalism" was highly influential on American Transcendentalism and British Idealism.

 Giovanni Gentile's actual idealism, sometimes called "philosophy of immanence" and the metaphysics of the "I", "affirms the organic synthesis of dialectical opposites that are immanent within actual or present awareness".
 His so-called method of immanence "attempted to avoid: (1) the postulate of an independently existing world or a Kantian Ding-an-sich (thing-in-itself), and (2) the tendency of neo-Hegelian philosophy to lose the particular self in an Absolute that amounts to a kind of mystical reality without distinctions."

 Political theorist Carl Schmitt used the term in his book Politische Theologie (1922), meaning a power within some thought, which makes it obvious for the people to accept it, without needing to claim being justified.
 The immanence of some political system or a part of it comes from the reigning contemporary definer of Weltanschauung, namely religion (or any similar system of beliefs, such as rationalistic or relativistic world-view).
-The Nazis took advantage of this theory creating, or resurrecting, basically religious mythology of race, its heroes, and its destiny to motivate people and to make their reign unquestionable, which it became.
+Many hold Schmitt to be interested in an immanent polity without anything transcendent involved in its vital operations beyond the very border that separates it from the enemy outside.
+As such he might have ironically secularized politics in a way that liberalism never could have.
+But this is a contentious issue.

 The French 20th-century philosopher Gilles Deleuze used the term immanence to refer to his "empiricist philosophy", which was obliged to create action and results rather than establish transcendents.
 His final text was titled Pure Immanence: Essays on a Life and spoke of a plane of immanence.

 Furthermore, the Russian Formalist film theorists perceived immanence as a specific method of discussing the limits of ability for a technological object.
 Specifically, this is the scope of potential uses of an object outside of the limits prescribed by culture or convention, and is instead simply the empirical spectrum of function for a technological artifact.